SE::Startpage - Startpage.com search results parser

 Links + anchors + snippets with position output

-Outputting links, anchors and snippets into a CSV table
+Outputting links, anchors, and snippets to a CSV table

 Saving in SQL format